 Regular overtime & bonuses

 Income from Pensions or investments

 Any benefits received (e.g child maintenance)

 Debt (including student loan)

 Maintenance Payments made

 Please note, we don’t include foreign income or assets when calculating how much we can lend to you.

-A credit check is conducted on all Approval in Principle applications.
+A credit check is conducted on all Full mortgage applications.